featurepeek/marketing-website/content/blog/how-to-make-your-team-still-feel-like-a-team-while-being-remote/index.md

 This pandemic has proven that remote work isn't just the way of the future.
 It's happening now, and there are plenty of positives.
 Technology has made it easier to connect, and educational programs are adapting.
 The world has changed, and it will never fully go back the way it was, nor should it just return to the status quo.

-On first glance, it might seem like teams have it figured out.
+At first glance, it might seem like teams have it figured out.
 Sure, you use Zoom for team meetings, and your team is still producing solid work, but how about the things that you can't measure? _How does your team **feel**?
 Are ideas still free flowing between team members?
 How is company culture maintaining or changing?_

 Here are some ideas that have helped me and my team still feel like a team while staying remote.